 Tips for pork tacos

 - The easiest way to get thin slices of pork is to partially freeze your pork shoulder roast before you cut it.
+Chill it for about 30 minutes and you’ll be ready to go.

 - This recipe calls for two specialty ingredients: dried guajillo chiles and achiote paste.
 If you can’t find dried guajillo chiles, you can substitute dried ancho chiles which are available in most grocery stores.
 Achiote paste comes in a jar in the ethnic foods aisle.
-It’s a colorful and fragrant paste made of annatto seeds and spices, and it’s what gives the meat in this dish its characteristic red color.
+It’s a colorful and fragrant paste made of annatto seeds and spices, and it gives the meat in this dish its characteristic red color.

 - If you don’t have fresh pineapple available, you can grill up canned pineapple rings to go on your tacos.